FCPS Postsecondary Profile

 Community and Demographics

-FCPS is the tenth largest school system in the nation with approximately 189,837 students attending 199 schools and centers.
-FCPS students come from countries from around the world and speak more than 190 different languages.
+FCPS is one of the largest school divisions in the nation with more than 188,000 students attending 198 schools and centers.
+FCPS students come from countries around the world and speak more than 200 different languages.
 Nearly half of the students enrolled in an FCPS elementary school speak a language other than English at home.
-During the 2019-20 school year, approximately 37.8 percent of FCPS students identified themselves as White; 26.8 percent Hispanic; 19.5 percent Asian; 9.8 percent Black or African American; 5.7 percent two or more races; 0.3 percent American Indian; and 0.1 percent Native Hawaiian.
+During the 2019-20 school year, approximately 37.8 percent of FCPS students identify themselves as White; 26.8 percent Hispanic; 19.5 percent Asian; 9.8 percent Black, 5.7 percent are two or more races, 0.3 percent Native American, and 0.1 percent Native Hawaiian.

-Around 36,078 FCPS students, or 19 percent of all students, are projected to receive services for English learners (EL).
-Nearly 28,129 students, or 14.8 percent, are projected to receive special education services.
-58,849 FCPS students, or 31 percent, are eligible for the Federal Free and Reduced-Price Meals Program (FRM).
+Twenty-seven percent of FCPS students are projected to receive services for English learners (EL).
+Approximately 14.7 percent are projected to receive special education services.
+Over 29 percent of all FCPS students are eligible for the Federal Free and Reduced-Price Meals Program (FRM).

 Located in Fairfax County, Virginia, FCPS is the most populous jurisdiction in Virginia and the metropolitan Washington, D.C. area, with more than one million residents.
-Over 61 percent of all county residents over 25 years of age have a bachelor's degree.
+Over 60 percent of all county residents over 25 years of age have completed four years of college.